exasim-project/NeoFOAM/doc/installation.rst

    .. code-block:: bash

-    cmake --preset ninja-kokkos-cuda # To compile with ninja and common kokkos flags for CUDA devices cmake --build build/Release-cuda # To compile with ninja and common kokkos flags for CUDA devices
+    cmake --preset ninja-kokkos-cuda # To configure with ninja and common kokkos flags for CUDA devices cmake --build --preset ninja-kokkos-cuda # To compile with ninja and common kokkos flags for CUDA devices

 It should be noted that the build directory changes depending on the chosen preset.
 This way you can have different build directories for different presets and easily switch between them.